rentton/rentton/README.md

-- 👋 Hi, how r u doing?
+- 👋 Hi, how are you?
 - Student of computer science at University of Granada
 <!---
 rentton/rentton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.